Anna Watson (cheerleader): Early life

+Collegiate career

-She picked up weight-lifting while a student at Hawaii Pacific University.
+Watson began weight-lifting while a student at Hawaii Pacific University, where she was a cheerleader.
 Watson can squat 255 lbs, dead lift 230, curl 35 in each hand, and bench press 155 pounds.
+She later transferred to the University of Georgia and was a cheerleader there.
+During her time on the cheer team at Georgia, Watson received international media coverage due to her physique and was referred to as the "World's Strongest Cheerleader".

+Career

-Watson gained notability when she was reportedly offered a $75,000 contract from Elite Model Management to serve as a fitness model, but declined because the agency would require her to take legal steroids to enhance her muscle size.
+Watson was reportedly offered a $75,000 contract from Elite Model Management to serve as a fitness model, but declined because the agency would require her to take legal steroids to enhance her muscle size.
 She shared with Robin Roberts on Good Morning America and reporters from Inside Edition that taking steroids would be against her religious and personal beliefs, even though she was later accused by certain tabloids and talk show hosts of taking steroids to enhance her performance.

+In 2023, she was hired as a strength training coach at D1 Training in Athens, Georgia.